zovt/cae/README.md

 # cae
 cae is an experimental, mouse-based, integrating programming environment.

-The rendering is done via Vulkan currently.
+The rendering is done via OpenGL currently.
 The use of multiple graphics backends is a consideration, but nothing has been implemented yet.

 # Goals